CtrlK

 Suggestions

-Replace 'Security patterns and OWASP guidelines' with concrete actions like 'Reviews code for security vulnerabilities, recommends OWASP-compliant fixes, identifies injection flaws and authentication weaknesses'.
+Replace the vague 'Security patterns and OWASP guidelines' with specific actions like 'Reviews code for security vulnerabilities, suggests fixes for common exploits, and applies OWASP guidelines to harden applications'.

 DimensionReasoningScore